Burned (Cast novel): Otherworld

 Zoey meets Heath in the Otherworld and refuses to be parted from him a second time.
 As time passes she becomes more and more erratic.
 Heath feels bad as he sees her fall apart, but is powerless to stop it as Zoey herself is too afraid to accept the lost parts of her soul back.

 When Stark arrives, he follows Aphrodite's advice and contacts Heath first, as Zoey wouldn't leave with Heath still in the Otherworld with her.
 Stark argues that Zoey might still accept her soul back and stay with Heath, but Neferet would win in the real world.
 Realizing that Stark speaks the truth and is not motivated by jealousy anymore, Heath speaks one more time with Zoey and disappears.

 While Zoey stays behind, crying, Stark comes and tries to get Zoey to come back, but she is too scared.
 To get her to act, Stark comes out of the enchanted meadow and faces Kalona in an arena.
 Terrified that Stark might die too, Zoey finally calls back the fragments of her soul.
 Stark is temporarily distracted, and Kalona kills him.
-Zoey calls air and fixes him on the wall of the arena.
-She calls in the debt he owns her for Heath's death to save Stark, and Nyx materializes and forces Kalona to share some of his immortality with Stark before banishing him from her realm.
+Zoey calls air and fixes Kalona to the wall of the arena.
+She calls in the debt he owes her for Heath's death to save Stark, and Nyx materializes and forces Kalona to share some of his immortality with Stark before banishing him from her realm.